siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 005 Divergence-Free Flow.md

 chapter 4.
 What is added here is the shape of the process as a whole.

 Locally, the picture is circulation.
 Circulation lines are closed.
-The next question is what local evolution preserves that structure.
+The next question is how local evolution must be described in order to preserve this source-free structure.

 Divergence-free language is therefore not the origin of anything.
 It is the mathematical encoding of a prior physical fact: source-free flow has no